matteomanzo-zz/CV/README.md

 ###Customer service

+A customer is a person who pays for a service, which is good.
+Most of the times though, this person misunderstand the difference between giving an order to a servant and actually knowing what to ask, which is bad.
+Helping the customer to understand what is effectively the product that he's looking for, made my life (and my job) much easier.
-As I have been always working with customers in hotels, I have learnt how to handle customer's needs.
+As I have been always working with customers in hotels, I have learnt how to handle these customer's needs.

-- I strived to create the best user experience for every client, whilst delivering value and meeting sales targets for the hotel.
+- I strived to create the best user experience for every client, from the beginning to the end, whilst delivering value and meeting sales targets for the business
-- Find valuable alternatives in case we couldn't provide the customer's original request
+- Find valuable alternatives in case we couldn't provide the customer's original request and let the customer understand the reason

 ###Entrepreneurship